Noa123715/surgical-data-app/README.md

 - Install dependencies:

-    In the terminal write this command:
+    In the terminal write this command: (from the previous step)

     ```bash
     cd ../test